shepherdjerred/astro-opengraph-images/README.md

 - Generate OpenGraph images for every page on your site.
 - Use a preset renderer to get started quickly.
-- Use React syntax or vanilla JavaScript to define your own custom images.
+- Use React + Tailwind syntax or vanilla JavaScript to define your own custom images.
 - Supports both static pages and Astro content collections.
 - Pages can be written in Markdown, MDX, HTML, or any other format.